-Although the rescue of the Quanza passengers is considered a success, both for Mrs. Roosevelt and others who had been advocating for refugees for years, it led to a backlash in the State Department which resulted in America closing its doors to future refugees.
-In the ensuing years, few Jewish immigrants were allowed into the U.S. In contrast to the 39,945 Jewish refugees allowed to immigrate in fiscal year 1940, only 41,450 were allowed to immigrate in the next four years.
+Although the rescue of the Quanza passengers is considered a success, both for Mrs. Roosevelt and others who had been advocating for refugees for years, it led to a backlash in the State Department which resulted in America closing its doors to future immigration.
+In the ensuing years, few Jewish immigrants were allowed into the U.S. In contrast to the 39,945 Jewish refugees allowed to immigrate in fiscal year 1940, only slightly more than that, a total of 41,450, were allowed to immigrate in the period of 1941-45.
 Nonetheless, as a counterpoint to the more tragic story of the S.S.
 St. Louis, whose more than 700 refugee passengers had been turned away just a year before, the story of the S.S.
 Quanza remains a triumph of compassion over prejudice.